Belarusians in Lithuania: Post-2020 Migration (The "New Diaspora")

 Following the fraudulent 2020 Belarusian presidential election and the subsequent brutal crackdown on protests, Lithuania became a primary destination for Belarusian political refugees.
 This wave of migration was fundamentally different from the Soviet-era labor migration, as it consisted largely of political activists, journalists, IT professionals, and businesses relocating to safety.

 Major Belarusian tech companies, such as Wargaming, EPAM Systems, and Flo Health, relocated thousands of employees to Vilnius.
 By early 2023, the number of Belarusian citizens in Lithuania had doubled compared to 2020.

 However, the situation changed after the Russian invasion of Ukraine in 2022.
 While Lithuania continued to support the Belarusian democratic opposition led by Sviatlana Tsikhanouskaya (who is based in Vilnius), public sentiment and government policy towards ordinary Belarusians became more restrictive.
 In 2023–2024, Lithuanian authorities designated over 2,000 Belarusians as threats to national security (often due to prior service in the Belarusian army or state structures), resulting in the revocation of residence permits.

-Tensions were further inflamed by the rise of "Litvinism"—a fringe pseudo-historical theory claiming that the Grand Duchy of Lithuania was exclusively Belarusian, which Lithuanian society perceives as a threat to its heritage.
-This led to a backlash against the diaspora, exemplified by the pressure on the Belarusian-owned bar "Pahonia" in Vilnius, which was forced to rebrand as "Poliklinika" in 2025 due to hostility.
+Tensions were further inflamed by the rise of Litvinism—a fringe pseudo-historical theory claiming that the Grand Duchy of Lithuania was exclusively Belarusian, perceived by Lithuanian society as a threat to its heritage and history.
+This led to scepticism with regards to some parts of the diaspora, exemplified by the pressure on the Belarusian-owned bar "Pahonia" in Vilnius, which was forced to rebrand as "Poliklinika" in 2025 due to hostility.

 As of April 1, 2025, the number of Belarusian citizens with valid residence permits in Lithuania stood at 53,739, a decrease of nearly 15% compared to the previous year.
 This decline is attributed to stricter migration laws, including proposals to revoke permits for frequent travel to Belarus, which heavily affects the transport sector (around 36,000 Belarusians work as truck drivers in Lithuania).